 Subjective mapping of Kaunas

-Kaunas’ status as a temporary capital of Lithuania (1919-1940) gave rise to a massive boom in construction, leading to its territory increasing sevenfold during the Interwar Period.
-This Subjective Atlas of Kaunas showcases a surprising collection of urban, natural and everyday spaces and artefacts.
-Together they invite us to reflect on how this material and immaterial Modernist heritage is perceived, appreciated, disliked, lived with, lived at, observed, ignored and associated with.
-Could the city’s bright past become an inspiration for a more inclusive future?
+Kaunas’ status as the temporary capital of Lithuania (1919–1940) spurred an extraordinary construction boom, expanding the city’s territory sevenfold during the interwar period.
+This Subjective Atlas of Kaunas brings together a remarkable collection of urban, natural, and everyday spaces and artefacts.
+Together, they invite us to reflect on how this material and immaterial modernist heritage is perceived, appreciated, disliked, lived with, lived in, observed, ignored, and associated with.
+Might the city’s luminous past become an inspiration for a more inclusive future?

 Exhibition of ‘Subjective atlas of Kaunas’ as part of Modernism for the Future 360/365, an international exhibition at Kauno centrinis paštas, winter-spring 2022